Makena Yarbrough, Senior Director of Regional Programs

-Makena Yarbrough is the Regional Director, Mid-Atlantic & Southeast for Best Friends Animal Society.
-She is working with coalitions and partners in North Carolina, Kentucky, Tennessee, Maryland, Washington, D.C., and Virginia to establish lifesaving programs and policies to help them reach no-kill by 2025.
+Makena Yarbrough is the Senior Director of Regional Programs for Best Friends Animal Society.
+She helps and oversees the regional teams to prioritize lifesaving initiatives and create strategies to reach the goal of no-kill nationwide by 2025.
 In her home state of Virginia, she is a Board Member for the Virginia Federation of Humane Societies and has been working toward a no-kill Virginia for many years.

 Before joining Best Friends, Makena was the Executive Director of the Lynchburg Humane Society, the largest no-kill organization in the state of Virginia, and was recognized by Maddie’s Fund as a recipient of the 2018 Maddie Hero Award.
 When she joined Lynchburg Humane Society in July 2009 as its first Executive Director, the organization’s save rate was 49 percent.
 She quickly worked with the organization’s board to develop and implement a long-range plan to take the community to no-kill.